garyfleming/product-engineering/product-engineering.md

 ## 🙋🏻‍♀️ ↔️ 🤷🏾‍♂️

-^ Have the product people and engineers who need to work together at the same level.
+^ Have the product people and engineers who need to work together at the same level of org.
 Give them every opportunity to work better by minimising the power imbalances you can.
 Doesn't matter if one is a higher grade etc. Their working relationship should be as equals by default

 ---